unconed/ThreeAudio.js/README.md

 Includes: microevent.js (Jerome Etienne)

-*NOTE: ThreeAudio is still somewhat experimental and only Webkit Audio APIs are supported.
+*NOTE: ThreeAudio is still somewhat experimental and only Webkit Audio APIs are supported for now.
 Patches are welcome.*

 Builds: